WeZZard/Gatsblog/content/_posts/2019-03-04-notes-on-implementation-of-gatsblog/index.md

 ## Testing

-Testing in JavaScript is very tedious.
+This project is not a well tested project.
+Because testing in JavaScript is very tedious or say, boring.
 Since JavaScript is a dynamic language, there is no explicit schema for data types.
 This means the correctness of code is seriously relied on testing.
 But since there is no explicit schema for data types in the language, there are tons of works to do.

 You might come up with snapshot -- which is a great feature in Jest.
 But some issues are caused by mismatched types or other mistakes can be eliminated by